laiaduch/VideoCodingSystems/README.md

 ## S2.
 (More) Python & Video
 The objective of Seminar 2 is to expand the use of Python by using ffmpeg to perform various video processes.
 There are three scripts, with the main script containing an interactive section where the user must choose the task to be performed.
 Inside the S2 folder, all the necessary code is available, along with a PDF file explaining each task.

+## SP3.
+Final Exercises
+In the SP3 you will find the final exercises for the video coding section.
+The goal is to explore the different types of encoders studied in class and compare their differences.
+These exercises also aim to expand Python knowledge, requiring the creation of a graphical interface and a Docker container that performs some processing using ffmpeg.

+All documentation and files are located within the SP3 folder.